ab21bisht/Spotify_sql_project/README.md

 order by 2 desc;
 ```

-### 7.Find the top 5 tracks with the highest energy values.
+### 7. Find the top 5 tracks with the highest energy values.
 ```sql
 select track,energy
 from spotify